hrmneffdii/audit-thunderloan/audit-data/findings.md

 </details>

-YOu can also see the storage layout difference by running `forge inspect ThunderLoan storage` and `forge inspect ThunderLoanUpgrade storage`
+You can also see the storage layout difference by running `forge inspect ThunderLoan storage` and `forge inspect ThunderLoanUpgrade storage`

 **Recommended mitigation**